binocarlos/biro/README.md

 import formReducer from 'biro/reducer' const reducers = {
   // ... your other reducers here ...

+  // we use 'biro' as the top-level state name
+  // if you change this, you must set the 'statename' property of forms
   biro: formReducer
 }
 const reducer = combineReducers(reducers)